 Temperature affects the life and reliability of high power electronic devices.
-As the temperature of the device increases, generally reliability and life expectancy decrease.
-TWTAs are no exception.
-Follow the cooling considerations for your amplifier to ensure many years of trouble-free use.
+As the temperature of the device increases, generally reliability and life expectancy decrease; TWTAs are no exception.
+Please follow the cooling considerations for your amplifier to ensure many trouble free years of use.